-Should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

 - No built-in GPS

-This easy-to-use health and fitness tracker features 24/7 heart rate monitoring, Active Zone Minutes, activity and sleep tracking, and 10-day battery life.
-It has a lightweight, sleek design and comes in three colors.
-It's not as feature-heavy as the Fitbit Versa 2, but it gets the job done when it comes to basic activity tracking at a much lower cost.
+This easy-to-use fitness tracker features 24/7 heart rate monitoring, activity and sleep tracking, and 10 days of battery life.
+Its lightweight, sleek design comes in three colors.
+It does not have smart features, but it gets the job done for basic activity tracking at a lower cost.

 - 10-day battery life